Kaarmax/Monte_Carlo/README.md

 - **Data Source**: Fetches real-time historical data using `yfinance`.
 - **Features**:
   - Simulates correlated stock returns using the Cholesky decomposition of the covariance matrix.
-  - Projects portfolio growth over time with mean aggregation.
+  - Portfolio growth over time with mean aggregation.

 ## Installation